Let's talk about lab water

 We’d like to think that PURELAB Chorus is a truly innovative product, but let’s delve a little deeper into some of the technologies.
 We have known how to purify water to different levels of (type I+ water, ultrapure water, to type III water) for many years now, and no new technology has emerged to significantly change this process.
-We still rely on our trusty allies reverse osmosis, filtration, deionisation and ultraviolet light and they still do the job of removing particles large and small, ions and bacteria to purify water (check out our infographic for more).
+We still rely on our trusty allies reverse osmosis, filtration, deionisation and ultraviolet light and they still do the job of removing particles large and small, ions and bacteria to purify water.
 While there’s little new in the processes used to purify the water here, there have been several other developments outside of laboratory water purification which have found their way into our newer products.

 Improvements in Water Purification Technology

 New materials have enabled the design of more flexible water dispense guns, a huge difference from the rigid plastics used on some older lab water systems.
 Improvements in injection moulding have enabled us to use fewer pipework connections and new plastics have enabled smooth inner surfaces on water tanks, both of which give bacteria fewer places to hide while also improving the mixing of pure water in the system.
 Touch technology has led to more control over the flow rate of lab water; improved display technology and haptic feedback have allowed better feedback of information while dispensing ultrapure water.
 These features were all frequently requested during our customer research phases and greatly improve the user’s interactions with our labwater systems.